Bob Seely: Second term as MP (2019–2024)

+Prior to the 2024 general election, the Isle of Wight constituency was abolished as a result of the 2023 periodic review of Westminster constituencies and were split into two constituencies.
+Seely stood for the Isle of Wight West constituency but was defeated by the Labour candidate Richard Quigley.

 Personal life

 Seely was born to an English father and German mother.
 He comes from a family long involved in politics.
 His great-great-uncle, Jack Seely (later created 1st Baron Mottistone), was MP for the Isle of Wight between 1900 and 1906 and again between 1923 and 1924.

 He is a keen swimmer and has swum the Solent a number of times for charity, most recently in August 2020 to raise funds for the West Wight Sports and Community Centre.

 In July 2018 Seely took part in the parade for Isle of Wight Pride, where he was joined by Conchita Wurst.
 In an interview with Pink News following the event, Seely stated that he felt that "for dictators, gays are the new Jews".